Difference Between Foster and Adopt

 What is Foster?

-Foster, as the term in its grammatical sense implies, is to care or provide for someone.
+Foster, as the term in its grammatical sense implies, is to care for or provide for someone.
 In terms of fostering a child, the term signifies the process by which a child whose parents are unfit as per the law to rear the child is taken in by a biologically unrelated family for a limited period.

 This family then is tasked with the responsibility of creating a friendly and suitable environment for the child.

-This unfortunate circumstance unfurls when the child’s parent is too reckless for and uninvolved in the child’s affairs, but there’s more to it, the parent also engages in activities that can mold a child’s impressionable mind in an unhealthy manner.
+This unfortunate circumstance unfurls when the child’s parent is too reckless and uninvolved in the child’s affairs, but there’s more to it, the parent also engages in activities that can mold a child’s impressionable mind in an unhealthy manner.

 In other words, the presence of the parents in the child’s life will only leave the child with scarred memories of destructive ideas.

-Furthermore, in this system of child-care, the families cannot keep a child with them indefinitely.
+Furthermore, in this system of child care, the families cannot keep a child with them indefinitely.

-They will be frequently visited by an authority which belongs to the child-care services, which will maintain reports on the nature of the behavior that the family extends towards the child by taking their statements, and based on the report, the child will either be removed from their house immediately due to negative reports or will live with them until the legalized period, and will them to assign a new family.
+They will be frequently visited by an authority which belongs to the child-care services, which will maintain reports on the nature of the behaviour that the family extends towards the child by taking their statements, and based on the report, the child will either be removed from their house immediately due to negative reports or will live with them until the legalized period, and will them to assign a new family.

 foster